uBlockOrigin/uAssets/README.md

     4. Click the 💬 chat icon
     5. Click `Troubleshooting Information`
     6. Click `Select all` and copy the contents
+    7. Paste the contents into the appropriate GitHub thread

   * Steps for uBO Lite: